 - Clean dustbin: easily see when it’s time to empty the canister

 Is the Shark Vertex a good value?

 Ok so we’re rounding it out towards the end here, let’s talk about value.

 Is the Shark Vertex a good value?
 In my opinion, the answer is yes, but your opinion may vary depending on exactly what you’re looking for.

 This vacuum has strong suction, large dustbin capacity, and a good selection of tools and features for variable use.

 The performance was fantastic and the advanced brushroll really took this vacuum to the next level.

 The only time the value may not feel like it’s there is if you’re considering a cordless vacuum or want something lighter weight.

-But if corded power and large dust bin capacity are top priorities, the Shark Vertex will check most of your boxes.
+But if corded power, cleaning performance, and a large dust bin capacity are top priorities, the Shark Vertex will check most of your boxes.